Ahmedbooudouh/CST8913/lab1/lab1.md

  ## 4. Migration Approach

- The most likely migration approach for Ramp is Rebuilding.
-Ramp created a new OCR tool and automated workflows by using Azure AI services.
-This approach was chosen because it allowed them to modernize their system, gain scalability, improve accuracy, and reduce manual work instead of just moving old systems into the cloud.
+The most suitable migration approach for Ramp was Rebuilding.
+Instead of lifting and shifting old systems, Ramp created a new OCR tool and automated workflows directly in the cloud.
+To achieve this, the company used a Platform as a Service (PaaS) model, taking advantage of Azure AI services such as Document Intelligence.
+This allowed Ramp to build and deploy a modern solution quickly, without managing infrastructure like servers or storage.
+By aligning its processes with the cloud delivery model, Ramp reduced time-to-market and ensured scalability and accuracy.

  ## 5. High-Level Schedule